LBRF-Pipelines/SWI_Solomon2024_Analysis/README.md

 ## Experiment Code

-The experiment code used to collect the data will be make available XX XXX, 2023.
+The experiment code used to collect the data will be make available September, 2023.

 ## Analysis Requirements